The Soul-Stirring Difference between Y & Z: Her Most Famous Roll

 --The Pretenders (Chrissie Hynde), “Back on the Chain Gang”

 During his last few hours, Sam hung out with a couple of friends, RCA executive Al Schmidt and his wife Joan, at Martoni’s, a Los Angeles bar/restaurant just off of Sunset Strip.
 While there, Sam saw an acquaintance, Jim Benci, a man described by Al as a luggage salesman with connections to the music industry (specifically to Liberty Records).
 Benci dropped by, and introduced Sam to his companion, a twenty-two-year-old “receptionist” named Elisa Boyer.
 Cooke eventually excused himself from the Schmidts to talk to Benci, who then left, leaving Sam alone with Boyer.
-Sometime, over the course of their stay at Martoni's, the Schimdts and Cooke agreed to meet up later that PJs, a Santa Monica nightclub featuring live music, to see if there were any musicians worth recruiting.
+Sometime, over the course of their stay at Martoni's, the Schmidts and Cooke agreed to meet up later at PJs, a Santa Monica nightclub featuring live music, to see if there were any musicians worth recruiting.

 What happened next has been, and perhaps will always be, a point of contention.